Snehaashree/ElevateLabs/Task-5/README.md

-Captured Packets of WIFI network using Wireshark.
+Captured Packets of WIFI network using Wireshark.Reported Observations and Recommended actions